nikolasil/cv/index.md

 ## Work Εxperience

 - **Creation & maintenance of android application.**
-Is an innovative application that helps you find the air conditioner error code along with a helpfull tip to repear it.
+It Is an innovative application that enables the user to find the air conditioner error code and provides helpfull tips to repear it.
-The application was created for the company [ALTEMCO AE](https://www.altemco.gr/).
+The application was created for the needs of the company [ALTEMCO AE](https://www.altemco.gr/).
   > - Application Name: ALTEMCO HVAC
-  > - Made with MIT App Inventor, then changed to Kodular and there are plans to recreate it with Flutter
+  > - Made with MIT App Inventor, then changed to Kodular and future goal is to recreate it with Flutter
   > - [Google Play Store](https://play.google.com/store/apps/details?id=appinventor.ai_nikolasil2000.hvac2)
   > - Time Period: 2014 – Today